 Is it better to slow cook or pressure cook bone broth?

-The most important aspect is that you can get the broth to gel.
-So whether you use the slow cooker or pressure cooker to make your broth, you want it to gel for the most health benefits.
+The most important aspect to homemade broth is to get the broth to gel.
+(This is where all the health benefits are!)
+So whether you use a slow cooker or electric pressure cooker to make your broth, you want it to gel for the most health benefits.

-The slow cooker can accommodate more bones, but it loses more liquid in the cooking process, and can contain toxic substances like lead (this is more likely in older models).
+A conventional slow cooker can accommodate more bones, but it loses more liquid in the cooking process.
+Slow cookers can contain toxic substances like lead (this is more likely in older models).

-Yes.
-I love using the pressure cooker because you set it and forget it, plus its made from non-toxic stainless steal, plus it gives you amazing broth.
+I prefer the electric pressure cooker because you set it and forget it.
+Plus, its made from non-toxic stainless steal, and it gives you amazing bone broth.

 Is drinking bone broth everyday good for you?